splunk/public-o11y-docs/gdi/get-data-in/connect/aws/aws-apiconfig.rst

 .. _aws-api-next-steps:

-Next steps
+6. Next steps
 =================

-After you connect Splunk Observability Cloud with AWS, you can use Observability Cloud to track a series of metrics and analyze your AWS data in real time.
+After you connect Splunk Observability Cloud with AWS, you'll be able to track a series of metrics and analyze your AWS data in real time.
 See :ref:`how to leverage data from integration with AWS <aws-post-install>` for more information.